ART IS SURRENDER

 Poetry is the container, public posting is the activation, the journal is the integration, the community is the witness.

-When I post poems publicly and document the process—how they arrived, where ego controlled vs. where transmission flowed, what shadows surfaced—the unworthiness wound has nowhere to hide.
+When I post poems publicly and document the process — how they arrived, where ego controlled vs. where transmission flowed, what shadows surfaced — the unworthiness wound has nowhere to hide.
 That activation becomes the medicine.

-What if the only way to remember what you are — is to completely forget?
+What if the only way to remember what you are is to completely forget?

-Released chapter by chapter, as they arrive.
+Released chapter by chapter on Substack as they arrive.
+Subscription required ($7/month).

 3. Get Me To Vipassana